 Surrogacy: What is cycling?

 Surrogacy is no longer a “new” method of building a family.
-However, many people still don’t know much about the Gestational Surrogacy Process and what it entails for Surrogate Mothers.
-In this blog, we will be looking at cycling, what it means, and the key part it plays in the Surrogacy Process.
+As the surrogacy agency with the largest surrogacy program in California as well as in U.S., we can testify that Intended Parents choosing surrogacy program to complete their family has increased significantly.
+However, many people still don’t know much about the gestational surrogacy process and what it entails for Surrogate Mothers.
+In this blog, we will be looking at cycling, what it means, and the key part it plays in the surrogacy process.

 What is Cycling in the Surrogacy Process?

 Cycling is one of the many different steps involved in surrogacy.
 The Surrogate Mother and the Egg Donor need to synchronize their cycles once both parties have completed their tests and finalized their contracts.
 Typically, experts perform it using oral contraceptives (birth control pills).
 Nearly two weeks into taking the birth control pills, both the Egg Donor and the Surrogate will start using Lupron.
 It is a self-injected medication that temporarily “shuts down” the production of hormones that control the menstrual cycle.
 It helps to make sure that the Surrogate’s womb is ready to receive the embryos when it is time.Schedule A Consultation